Kizuna AI: Other activities

 In October 2020, Active8 Inc. and Gemdrops Inc. released a rhythm VR game based on Kizuna AI called Kizuna Ai – Touch The Beat.

 On 6 November 2020, she appeared as herself in season 2, episodes 4 and 5 of the Australian web series Meta Runner.
 In the episode, she is a guide for "Pocket Gakusei", an in-universe online dating simulator.

 On 30 January 2021, Kizuna AI released a clothing collaboration with the Dutch streetwear brand Kaomoji.

 Between March and May 2021, Kizuna AI planned a virtual tour with the intention of exploring and creating new virtual possibilities.
 This tour consisted of 2 shows, one set in Los Angeles and one set in New York.
 An online DJ event "CONTACT YOU presented by DJ Kizuna AI" was held by DJ Kizuna AI.
 Guests for the Los Angeles live show included TeddyLoid and Nyanners who have a large number of followers in the United States.

+In 2021, Kizuna Ai had a special costume as part of Fall Guys.

 In early December 2021, Kizuna AI announced that she is holding a tour in February called "hello, world 2022".
 She also announced that after the tour, she would be going on an "indefinite hiatus".

 In February 2022, Kizuna AI announced that a spin-off character would take Kizuna's place during her hiatus.

 On 26 February 2025, Kizuna AI resumed her activities from her three-year hiatus, with release of her new single "Kamo ne".
 She plans to focus on making music, teasing on a new album release and a live concert for the year.

+In January 2026 Kizuna AI became part of Fortnite in a collaboration.